Jay Landsman (The Wire): Season 4

 Landsman is not above getting involved in politics.
 When his detective Ed Norris informs him he's investigating the murder of a state's witness Landsman passes the knowledge on to Major Valchek in secret.
 Valchek leaks the information to Tommy Carcetti who uses it against the current mayor in a key debate.

 Landsman's squad is boosted by the return of Lester Freamon and the addition of Kima Greggs when a new unit commander drives them out of the major case unit.
 Landsman and his detectives constantly tease Greggs when she first joins the unit.
 Political pressure forces Landsman to assign Greggs, instead of Norris, to the witness murder.
-When this information is leaked to the press, Landsman attends a press conference with Greggs and Norris to diffuse the story by claiming that they were working it together.
+When this information is leaked to the press, Landsman attends a press conference with Greggs and Norris to defuse the story by claiming that they were working it together.

 Greggs feels used by her superiors and this creates friction between her and Landsman.
 Landsman is forced to intercede in the investigation a second time when Norris threatens to break the case on the eve of the election.
 Rawls tells him whatever the outcome of the case, one of the candidates will be put out and it is better to leave it pending until after the election.
 Landsman is told to reassign Greggs and Norris to polling station duty for the day to prevent progress in their investigation.

 After the election, Greggs solves the Braddock case which tends to provide less leads than were initially given and she gains Landsman's respect in the process.
 Landsman then is seen delivering the eulogy for Colonel Foerester who he claimed had a miraculous career serving 39 years without a trace of bitterness or hostility, a rarity in the Baltimore Police Department.
 Landsman is then seen criticizing Detective Moreland for reversing one of Detective Holley's clearances as he is against cases going from "black to red."

 Following Foerester's death, Cedric Daniels is named C.I.D. colonel and allocates more resources to the investigative divisions to allow for more quality investigations, at the order of Mayor-elect Tommy Carcetti.
 Landsman then witnesses Detective Lester Freamon discovering dead bodies in abandoned houses and is initially against their discovery because it will raise the city's homicide rate.

 When more bodies are discovered, Landsman realizes the squad can't maintain an acceptable clearance rate and becomes less concerned about the department's numbers.
-Landsman finally sees Bubbles turn himself in for murder of a teenager and after hearing that the death was accidental, decides not to press homicide charges sending him to a psychiatric unit at Bayview instead.
+Landsman finally sees Bubbles turn himself in for murder of a teenager, and intervenes to revive Bubbles following a suicide attempt in the interrogation room.
+After hearing that the teenager's death was accidental, Landsman decides not to press homicide charges sending him to a psychiatric unit at Bayview instead.